-Once the final assignations are decided, this information is provided to ESR for recording in the national database, Water Information New Zealand.
+Once the final assignations are decided, this information is provided to ESR for recording in the national drinking-water database.

-Step 8 The water supplier revises their PHRMP and implements Priority 2 determinand compliance monitoring.
+Step 8 The water supplier revises their WSP and implements Priority 2 determinand compliance monitoring and appropriate monitoring for any Priority 3 determinands.

-The water supplier includes the newly assigned Priority 2 determinands, and the need to undertake compliance monitoring, in their revised PHRMP.
-Once the revised PHRMP is approved by a DWA and implemented, compliance monitoring for the assigned Priority 2 determinands can begin immediately, but must begin no later than the start of the next financial year after the revised PHRMP is implemented.
+The water supplier includes the compliance monitoring for any assigned Priority 2 determinands, and monitoring for any Priority 3 determinands, in their revised WSP.
+Once the revised WSP is approved by a DWA and implemented, compliance monitoring for the assigned Priority 2 determinands can begin immediately, but must begin no later than the start of the next financial year after the revised WSP is implemented.
+Any Priority 3 determinand monitoring recommended should also start before the start of the next financial year.

-A3 WHICH DETERMINANDS TO ASSESS
+A.3 WHICH DETERMINANDS TO ASSESS

-A3.1 Introduction
+A.3.1 Introduction

-Where possible, the protocol for Priority 2 determinand identification uses a risk-based approach to identify which determinands to include in the sampling programme.
+Where possible, the protocol for determinand identification uses a risk-based approach to identify which determinands to include in the sampling programme.
 The protocol uses existing knowledge about supply characteristics and the likely presence of determinands in a water supply to ensure sampling focuses only on those determinands that may be a concern.
 The water supplier may add to this minimum list.